m-richards/m-richards.github.io/content/post/python_dep_management.md

 Firstly, its clear that results are platform dependent.
-This is clearly noted in the pip-tools documentation, along with the suggestion that one should have a requirements file per platform, python version, cpu type etc. This however isn't a solution that scales well, especially if one already has more than one target requirements file, which is not so unusual in the context of a monolith.
+This is clearly noted in the pip-tools documentation, along with the suggestion that one should have a requirements file per platform, python version, cpu type etc. This however isn't a solution that scales well, especially if one already has more than one target requirements file.

 Secondly, we notice that the platform markers don't propagate. `jaxlib` pulled in `numpy`, `pexpect`, `ptyprocess` and `scipy`, without the restriction that these were transitive dependencies of a linux